 Neoen Australia Pty Ltd (Neoen) is proposing to develop the Mount Hopeful Wind Farm Project (the Project) to supply energy to the future Central Queensland Renewable Energy Zone (QREZ).
 The Project will comprise up to 63 wind turbine generators (WTGs), ancillary infrastructure including up to ten temporary and ten permanent wind monitoring masts, six substations, battery energy storage systems, temporary construction compound/laydown areas, concrete batching plants, high voltage overhead powerlines, as well as underground power and communication cables.
-The Project includes an access road corridor which would involve upgrades to approximately 30 km of existing road between the Burnett Highway at Dixalea and Glengowan Road to ensure the safe transportation of Project infrastructure.
+The Project includes an access road corridor which would involve upgrades to approximately 30 km of existing road between the Burnett Highway at Dixalea and Glengowan Road and a connection point for the access road between the switching station and South Ulam Road to ensure the safe transportation of Project infrastructure.
 The Project is expected to have a maximum generation capacity of approximately 400 megawatts (MW).
 Subject to conditions, the Project was granted approval by the Queensland State Assessment and Referral Agency (SARA) on 17 June 2022 (SARA Reference 2109-24892 SDA).